Paul Dempsey (presenter)

-Paul Andrew Francis Dempsey (born 16 March 1960) is a British TV and radio sports presenter and commentator now chiefly employed by BT Sport where he covers football and boxing coverage, as well as TV host and commentary on Indonesian Djarum's multiplatform Mola TV.
+Paul Andrew Francis Dempsey (born 16 March 1960) is a British TV and radio sports presenter and commentator now chiefly employed by TNT Sports where he covers football and boxing coverage, as well as TV host and commentary on Indonesian Djarum's multiplatform Mola TV.
 After 18 years working for Sky Sports and 7 with the Dublin-based channels of Setanta Sports, Dempsey was signed by BT Sport prior to their UK launch.

 Early life

 Dempsey was born in Marylebone, London and lived in Leicester, England between 1966 and 1978.
-He attended St Joseph’s School and then City of Leicester Boys' School; it had a notable record of success in football, with England strikers Gary Lineker and Emile Heskey among its products.
-He then went up to St. John’s College, Cambridge, where he read English Literature between 1979 and 1982.
+He attended St Joseph's School and then City of Leicester Boys' School; it had a notable record of success in football, with England strikers Gary Lineker and Emile Heskey among its products.
+He then went up to St. John's College, Cambridge, where he read English Literature between 1979 and 1982.
 He won two Blues and captained Cambridge in the annual football Varsity match against Oxford.
 He was one of the first ever recruits to UCD's Sports Scholarship system.
-He then played football for University College Dublin A.F.C.
-(UCD) as a defender during the 1982–83 League of Ireland season.
+He then played football for UCD (UCD) as a defender during the 1982–83 League of Ireland season.
 He won the Collingwood Cup during his time at Belfield Park.
+He also played football in France and Switzerland before deciding to fully commit to a broadcasting career.